Hi all! Today we’re going to be taking a look at how to create an awesome realistic Stain Glass effect in Photoshop.

 Now go to Filter and click on Filter Gallery.

-Click on the Texture folder and at the bottom of that you’ll find Stained Glass.
+Click on the Photoshop Textures folder and at the bottom of that you’ll find Stained Glass.

 Have a play with the Cell Size and Border Thickness for a sec till you get the size you’d like your Framing to be between the Glass.